pawel-slowik/pragmago-recruitment-task/README.md

   `LoanFeeStructure`.
 It would guarantee breakpoint uniqueness by providing a duplicate-safe `addBreakpoint` method.
 The calculator would then retrieve appropriate structure for given proposal and iterate on its breakpoints.

+- Never use floating point arithmetic for money calculations.